Iranian writers call for an end to book censorship

 The call for an end to book censorship is likely to fall on deaf ears among Iranian authorities who are openly supportive of censorship.
 Culture Minister Mohammad Hosseini

 Thai book seller Se-ed has demanded that publishers put clear warnings of adult content on the cover of books dealing with lesbian, gay, bisexual, transgender (LBGT) or sexually explicit content.

 letter asks publishing houses to reconsider or screen books with suggestive content, as follows:

-Deviant sexual behaviour
+- Deviant sexual behaviour

-Sex in public locations
+- Sex in public locations

-Arousing graphic details of sexual intercourse
+- Arousing graphic details of sexual intercourse

 The company threatens to return books that do not comply with these warning guidelines.